kartikpalani/Smart-Energy-Hackathon/The e-Team/README.md

  - Whenever a person enter/exit from a room, count is recorded in the system and triggers camera to capture human face and run face recognition algorithm.
  - For sensing the  human subject in area PIR motion sensor is used.
 Where motion sensors are mounted in two different regions in a room covering entire room.
 Based on region in which person is detected, Fan is switched on respective region.Motion sensor data predict the location of room which is occupied.
  - Camera is used for detecting human entering a room.
 A face recognition algorithm is able to detect and recognise human registered in the system.
+ - Data regarding entry/exit count, occupancy/non-occupancy is stored along with time-stamp in database.
+This can be used for further analysis and visualization.

 Future Enhancements:
 ======